maticfilip/SmallPythonProjects/README.md

 8. Tic Tac Toe.
 No need to further explain :)
 9. Adding watermarks.
 Simple image that combines Tkinter and Pillow to add watermarks to users images.
 Probably will work more on this one, could be useful.
 10. String to Morse.
+11. Speed of typing.
+Python app to record typing speed in words per minute.